Camp Crame

 Camp General Rafael T. Crame ([ˈkramɛ]) is the national headquarters of the Philippine National Police (PNP) located along Epifanio de los Santos Avenue (EDSA) in Quezon City.
 It is situated across EDSA from Camp Aguinaldo, the national headquarters of the Armed Forces of the Philippines (AFP).
-Prior to the establishment of the civilian PNP, Camp Crame was the national headquarters of the Philippine Constabulary, a gendarmerie-type Military police force which was the PNP's predecessor.
+Prior to the establishment of the civilian PNP, Camp Crame was the national headquarters of the Philippine Constabulary, a gendarmerie-type military police force which was the PNP's predecessor.

-Camp Crame was named after the first Filipino Chief of the Philippine Constabulary, Brigadier General Rafael Cramé.
+Camp Crame was named after the first Filipino chief of the Philippine Constabulary, Brigadier General Rafael Crame.